-But I've not so far mentioned the table at the very start of the book - which identifies the various "debates" which gripped English-speaking countries at least, decade by decade, from the 1930s...through to the present.
+The table at the very start of the book identifies the various "debates" which gripped English-speaking countries at least, decade by decade, from the 1930s...through to the present.

 It's impressionistic - so doesn't try to bring google analytics to aid - and people may quibble with some of the references.
 But many who look at it will perhaps feel a shiver down their spine as they recognise how transitory many of our discussions have been.

-The issues don't necessarily go away - some are simply repackaged
+And issues don't necessarily go away - some are simply repackaged